New Rules Playing Music On Twitch

 On June 8, Twitch announced an update to the rules for the use of music content on broadcasts.
 Streamers were prohibited from using any tracks protected by copyright.

 That is, Twitch began to use the same system as YouTube.
-A person who has violated the rules receives a warning at the first time.
+A person who has violated the rules receives a warning for the first time.
 If there are three warnings, his channel is permanently blocked.
 The number of warnings is not reset over time.

 Some streamers complained that Twitch asked them to remove all old recordings and clips in which music was used illegally.
 The administration of the platform said that it had received many complaints from rights holders in a short period of time.